Canon 50D vs Olympus E-PL9

 |ISO 100-3200 (100-12800)||ISO 200-6400 (100-25600)|

 |6.3 shutter flaps per second||8.6 shutter flaps per second|

 |800 shots per battery charge||350 shots per battery charge|

 |146 x 108 x 74 mm, 822 g||117 x 68 x 39 mm, 380 g|

 Body comparison: Canon 50D vs Olympus E-PL9

 An illustration of the physical size and weight of the Canon 50D and the Olympus E-PL9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 50D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL9 is considerably smaller (50 percent) than the Canon 50D.
 Moreover, the E-PL9 is substantially lighter (54 percent) than the 50D.
 It is worth mentioning in this context that the 50D is splash and dust resistant, while the E-PL9 does not feature any corresponding weather-sealing.